MBLE version →

 As a result the chassis of the receiver may carry the mains voltage.

 If this happens, the mains power plug should be reversed.
-It would be better
+For safety reasons

 though, never to use the original power supply, and use a battery or a